facebook twitter google youtube linkedin

 • Orchards and Vineyards: Maintaining consistent moisture levels for fruit and wine production.

-• Turf and Landscape Management: Conserving water in golf courses, parks, and lawns.
+• Turf and Landscape Management: Saving water in golf courses, parks, and lawns.

 • Hydroponics and Vertical Farming: Monitoring soil alternatives like nutrient-rich substrates.